 Day 5: Phong Nha – Dong Hoi (60 km, 2 hours riding)

-Boating and exploring World Heritage site of Phong Nha where local civilians and military sheltered from incessant bombing during wartime.
+Boating and exploring the World Heritage site of Phong Nha where local civilians and military sheltered from incessant bombing during wartime.
 Then we drive down to the coastal town of Dong Hoi, which was heavily shelled by US warships during the war.
-At a hotel over looking the beach, we can take in some sunbathing by the beach.
+At a hotel overlooking the beach, we can take in some sunbathing by the beach.
 Overnight in Dong Hoi.

 Day 6: Dong Hoi – Khe Sanh (200 km, 6 hours riding)